 Meeting Ozzy Osbourne… He was coming into the office for a day of interviews in conjunction with the No More Tears project.
 There I was, standing at the urinal of the office bathroom when the door opens and Ozzy walks up beside me and says hello.

 Seeing Roger Waters of Pink Floyd perform solo at Irvine Meadows / Verizon Wireless Amphitheatre in 2000… I had sixteen $20 bills in my hand for my friend and our wives only to be told by management at the box office that “Roger has taken care of your tickets and you’re up front (fourth row on the aisle).”
 During the tour, he signs a guitar for me, which now graces the entry of our house.
+It’s the only signed guitar that I own.

 Being within arm’s length of Jennifer Aniston, Brad Pitt and Mark Wahlberg at the premiere of the movie, Rock Star.
 The movie theater in Westwood gets overloaded and the Fire Marshall keeps many of us from entering.
 Gene Simmons literally tries to pull Robby Krieger (the only member of the Rock and Roll Hall of Fame in attendance) into the lobby past the Marshall but we’re told to go to the overflow theatre down the street.
 We do so, but the lower brass at Warner Bros. still can’t find a seat for Robby (and won’t allow me to ask anyone to give up their seat), so he and his wife, Lynn, end up going home.
 In a gesture of pure class, Fred Durst of Limp Bizkit — who tells my wife she has “the most beautiful eyes I’ve ever seen” — offers us his four seats after hearing of the incident.
 Unfortunately, Robby and Lynn had already left.